uppes/coroutine/Parallel.md

 If there's no error handler added, the error will be thrown in the parent process when calling `parallel_wait()` or `$parallel->wait()`.

-If the child process would unexpectedly stop without throwing an `Throwable`, the output written to `stderr` will be wrapped and thrown as `Async\Processor\ProcessorError` in the parent process.
+If the child process would unexpectedly stop without throwing an `Throwable`, the output written to `stderr` will be wrapped and thrown in the parent process.

 Parallel pool configuration
 ----